+«ExtendedComposite» Aggregation

-An «ExtendedComposite» aggregation is a more restrictive form of a composite aggregation where the extending classes will never be explicitly instantiated (i.e., are abstract), but that the attributes defined by the extending class will be transferred to the class being extended at runtime, much like the UML Generalization relationship.
-In other words, the extending classes are essentially carrying attributes of the extended class in a grouping-pack.
+An «ExtendedComposite» aggregation is a more restrictive form of a composite aggregation where the extending classes (i.e., object classes, interfaces or signals) will never be explicitly instantiated (i.e., are abstract), but that the attributes/operations defined by the extending class will be transferred to the class being extended at runtime, much like the UML Generalization relationship.
+In other words, the extending classes are essentially carrying attributes/operations of the extended class in a grouping-pack.
 The multiplicity at the diamond end of the association is always [1] and the extending class has a multiplicity of [0..1] or [1].

+Notes: Object Classes, interfaces and signals can all extend object classes, but object classes cannot extend signals or interfaces.
+It is also possible that an extending class can extend more than one object classes.